Hot Flashes: Causes & How To Treat Them Naturally

 What Causes Hot Flashes During Menopause?

 Many symptoms of menopause are caused by hormone imbalances within the body that are brought on by aging.
-While it’s not entirely certain, the leading theory for what causes hot flashes comes down to your body’s changes in estrogen levels.
+While it’s not entirely certain, the leading theory for what causes hot flashes comes down to your body’s changes in estrogen levels¹.

-Your body’s temperature is regulated by the hypothalamus (a region in your brain), and many scientists believe that the changing estrogen levels in your body convince the hypothalamus that you’re experiencing a dramatic change in temperature.
+Your body’s temperature is regulated by the hypothalamus (a region in your brain), and many scientists believe that the changing estrogen levels in your body convince the hypothalamus that you’re experiencing a dramatic change in temperature¹.

-So, it’s not that your body is changing its core temperature, per se; it’s that it’s likely reacting to changing estrogen levels, and it’s doing everything that it normally would to cool down your body.2 This is why people experiencing a hot flash perspire and flush; their body is forcing them to sweat in order to carry out its typical cooling methods.
+So, it’s not that your body is changing its core temperature, per se; it’s that it’s likely reacting to changing estrogen levels, and it’s doing everything that it normally would to cool down your body.
+This is why people experiencing a hot flash perspire and flush; their body is forcing them to sweat in order to carry out its typical cooling methods.

 Lifestyle Changes To Mitigate Hot Flash Symptoms

-It has been found that individuals who are overweight tend to experience worse hot flashes that may last longer than hot flashes experienced by those within a healthy weight range.
+By maintaining a healthy weight, you can also help to mitigate hot flash symptoms.
+It has been found that individuals who are overweight tend to experience worse hot flashes that may last longer than hot flashes experienced by those within a healthy weight range³.
 Likewise, a higher BMI (body mass index) has also been associated with more frequent hot flashes.

 Key Takeaways

-Hot flashes are one of the most common symptoms of menopause.
+- Hot flashes are one of the most common symptoms of menopause.

-Those experiencing a hot flash might perspire or flush in reaction to the sensations in their upper body.
+- Those experiencing a hot flash might perspire or flush in reaction to the sensations in their upper body.

 Resources: